Introduction

 Natalie MacLean 13:41

-And so do you have an ideal setting where you like to enjoy a glass of wine, I’m sure you have many settings where you’d like to enjoy glass, your ideal one?
+And so do you have an ideal setting where you like to enjoy a glass of wine?
+I’m sure you have many settings where you’d like to enjoy glass of wine.
+What would be your ideal one?

 Steven Laine 13:49

-Well, I think in a vineyard, I mean, we always have those memories of drinking wine and a vineyard and wine never tastes so good is when you’re drinking in the vineyard with somebody from the winery or with a member of the family.
-So when you drink that wine later on those memories, come back olfactory memories, just come back with a vengeance, don’t they?
-So drinking in situ at the winery is probably one of the best things you can do.
-Otherwise, a nice rooftop bar or just with a loved one or a great friend.
-Yeah,
+Well, I think in a vineyard.
+I mean, we always have those memories of drinking wine and a vineyard and wine never tastes so good is when you’re drinking in the vineyard with somebody from the winery or with a member of the family.
+So when you drink that wine later on those memories come back.
+Olfactory memories just come back with a vengeance.

 Steven Laine 14:26

-So two kinds of looks like random selection.
-One is called material by Torres it’s a non alcoholic or an ASHA Sara Blau interesting, I’m working at a hotel in London.
-Now I’m putting together the wine list.
-And there is a lot of call for vegan wines or low alcohol and non alcoholic wines, given the clientele you find in a multicultural city like London, whether it’s Middle Eastern gas or Jewish gas, so we need to have a bit of everything and Torres is such a well known respected brand.
+So two kind of looks like random selections.
+One is called Natureo by Torres, it’s a non alcoholic Garnacha Syrah Blend.
+I’m working at a hotel in London now.
+I’m putting together the wine list.
+And there is a lot of call for vegan wines or low alcohol and non alcoholic wines, given the clientele you find in a multicultural city like London, whether it’s Middle Eastern guests or Jewish guests.
+So we need to have a bit of everything and Torres is such a well known respected brand.
 They do a great job with these non alcoholic wines.
-So these are popular in fact she tastes quite good really.
-So it’s how
+So these are popular and actually tastes quite good.
+S

 Natalie MacLean 15:01

-would you describe the tastes like I would love to?
-A little bit what I have
+So how would you describe the tastes.
+Like, I would love to.
+A little bit what I have.

 Steven Laine 15:05

-to boil Ganesha Syrah.
-Unfortunate.
-I’m still working today.
-So I can actually this one, I probably could, but I don’t have a glass with me, unfortunately.
-But typical Ganesha Sierra, which is a bit earthy, it’s got the pepper Enos of this era as well.
+Typically Garnacha Syrah.
+Unfortunately, I’m still working today.
+So I can crack open this one.
+I probably could, but I don’t have a glass with me unfortunately.
+But typical Garnacha Syrah, which is a bit earthy.
+It’s got the pepperiness of the Syrah as well.
 So this is quite a nice blend.
-This one without the alcohol, of
+This one without the alcohol of course.

 Natalie MacLean 15:20

-course, is taking the alcohol out, due to the taste like generally does it make it a lighter wine in your perception, or, I mean, if you did side by side kind of comparison of that wine with a wine that was the same blend but had alcohol.
+What does taking the alcohol out do to the taste?
+Like generally, does it make it a lighter wine in your perception?
+Or, I mean, if you did side by side kind of comparison of that wine with a wine that was the same blend but had alcohol.

 Steven Laine 15:36

-Yes, it definitely does taste lighter, and it feels lighter when you finish drinking, and you still have that light feeling afterwards as well.
+Yes, it definitely does taste lighter and it feels lighter.
+When you finish drinking, and you still have that light feeling afterwards as well.
 So it’s quite nice.
-It’s very refreshing almost, it’s like it’s a great juice, really.
+It’s very refreshing almost.
+It’s like it’s a grape juice really.
 But it’s something you can drink in a wineglass.
-So if you’re at a reception or at a party, and you’re drinking and you don’t have to feel any kind of embarrassment by not drinking alcohol, there’s such a stigma under pressure to drink alcohol in social settings.
-So this is a great easy answer to avoiding that just have a glass of the material.
-Yeah,
+So if you’re at a reception or at a party and you’re drinking it, you don’t have to feel any kind of embarrassment by not drinking alcohol.
+There’s such a stigma under pressure to drink alcohol in social settings.
+So this is a great easy answer to avoiding that, just have a glass of the Natureo.

 Natalie MacLean 16:04